jralph/docker-examples/php+nginx/README.md

 # Build the required images
 # The server/backend/test images support args for uid and gid to set your own to avoid permission issues when mounting volumes.
 # Don't forget to build these with the build args 'uid' and 'gid' if you want to run the image locally with mounted volumes.
-docker build -t docker-php-example-deps --target dev_deps . docker build -t docker-php-example-server --target server . docker build -t docker-php-example-backend --target backend . docker build -t docker-php-example-tests --target test .
+docker build -t docker-php-example-installer --target installer . docker build -t docker-php-example-server --target server . docker build -t docker-php-example-backend --target backend . docker build -t docker-php-example-tests --target test .

 # Run both images.
 # Ensure to set the PHP_HOST variable on the server image to point to your exposed port on the backend image.
-docker run -it -p 9000:9000 docker-php-example-backend docker run -it -p 8080:8080 docker-php-example-server
+docker run -it -p 9000:9000 --network=docker-php-example --name=backend docker-php-example-backend
+docker run -it -p 8080:8080 --network=docker-php-example --name=server -e PHP_HOST=backend:9000 docker-php-example-server

 # Tests
 # Test the production setup.